 No, not exactly.
 You may find yourself in the perfect house, with the perfect dimensions, sacred geometry refines every aspect of its rooms, color theory is everywhere, you got a green painted living room (the color of harmony) and a citrus yellow dining space (it promotes happiness) and yet, you don’t feel well.
 You either feel intimidated, or you just can’t be yourself.
 But why?
 Color theory and sacred geometry are some of the basic holistic interior design techniques!

 Well, that perfect space doesn’t reflect your personality.
 There isn’t a perfect personality out there, anyway.
 We all have our dark side(-s), our difficult moments.
 Holistic Interior Design gives you the opportunity to listen to yourself, find your personal characteristics and needs, and offer yourself a space where every side of your personality can be expressed.
-A place you can’t express your anger in, on a fear that you will damage its perfectness, or a place you can’t enjoy your happiest moments in, because there is any space left for that, isn’t the place for you!
+A place you can’t express your anger in, on a fear that you will damage its perfectness, or a place you can’t enjoy your happiest moments in, because there isn’t any space left for that, this isn’t the place for you!

 Designing your personal space regarding your needs is the first step to doing exactly the same with your life.